What is Genomic DNA?

 Choosing the Best DNA Extraction Kits for the Job

-Knowing that genomic DNA extraction is not a one-size fits all process, Zymo Research has developed a wide array of the best genomic DNA extraction kits that are tailored to fit most sample types.
-Plus, most of these DNA extraction kits are available in various formats (i.e. Microprep, Miniprep, 96-well, Magnetic Bead, etc.) to suit different input amounts and throughput.
+Knowing that genomic DNA extraction is not a one-size fits all process, Zymo Research has developed a wide array of the best genomic DNA extraction kits that are tailored to fit different sample types.
+In addition, most of these DNA extraction kits are available in various formats (i.e. Microprep, Miniprep, 96-well, Magnetic Bead, etc.) to suit different input amounts and throughput.

 As a reference, Table 1 shows specific sample types with the recommended DNA extraction method/kit from Zymo Research.
-Also, the Zymo Research technical support team is always available to help ensure successful DNA extractions in any workflow.
+Our dedicated technical support team is also always available to help ensure successful DNA extractions with any workflow.

 Sample Type Recommended Kit